Tzienom/alx-system_engineering-devops/0x00-shell_basics/README.md

 -a: display hidden files.

-The "mkdir ../../../../tmp/my_first_directory" command creates the specified directory in tmp.
+The "mkdir /tmp/my_first_directory" command creates the specified directory in tmp.
+The "mv betty /tmp/my_first_directory" command moves the file betty to the specified directory.